mingue/preact-template/README.md

-# Pending
+# Preact template

-- Bring preact router
+- Clean template for using preact
-- Bring sass compilation
+- Using webpack for building
-- Create git repo
+- Typescript
-- Upload as template
+- Sass for styling
-- Start hackig a proper app
+- preact router for SPA